rgutierrez2004/livelabs/secureoracle/intro.md

-# SecureOracle Workshop Overview
+# Workshop Introduction and Overview

+The labs in this workshop walk you through all the steps to get started using the **Oracle IAM Suite 12c R2 PS4 (12.2.1.4.0)**.
+You will demonstrate employee lifecycle management, identity certifications, hybrid cases for access managements, RESTful APIs for identity governance and OAuth management.

+The Oracle IAM Suite provides a unified, integrated security platform designed to manage user lifecycle and provide secure access across the enterprise resources, both within and beyond the firewall and into the cloud.

+## What is SecureOracle?
-The SecureOracle workshop represents a demonstration platform for the **Oracle IAM Suite 12c R2 PS4 (12.2.1.4.0)** which includes the following Oracle components:
+SecureOracle represents a demonstration platform for the **Oracle IAM Suite 12c R2 PS4 (12.2.1.4.0)** which includes the following Oracle components:

 * Identity Governance:
 	* OIG 12c, SOA Suite 12c, BI Publisher 12c, OUD 12c, DB 19c and 12c Connectors